Flavor Seesaw Mechanism: Abelian Symmetry and the Flavor Puzzle

 \subsection{Particle Spectrum}

 In order to successfully implement the \textit{flavor seesaw} mechanism, we consider two additional generations of singlet vector-like (VL) fermions for each species of SM fermions.
-More precisely, this includes VL up- and down-type quarks $T_k$, $B_k$, VL charged leptons $E_k$ and VL neutral leptons $N_k$, where $k = 1,2$ is the generation index of these new particles.
-As outlined previously, the gauge group of the model is given by $\mathcal{G}_{\mathrm{SM}} \times U(1)_{B-L}$ and a successful anomaly cancellation can be achieved by the addition of three generations of right handed neutrinos $\nu_{jR}$ with $j = 1,2,3$.
-Finally, to break $ U(1)_{B-L}$, a second scalar $\eta$ is required.
+More precisely, this includes VL up- and down-type quarks $T_k$, $B_k$, VL charged leptons $E_k$ and VL neutral leptons $N_k$, where $k$ is the generation index of these new particles.
+The gauge group of the model is given by $\mathcal{G}_{\mathrm{SM}} \times U(1)_{X}$ and a successful anomaly cancellation can be achieved by the addition of three generations of right handed neutrinos $\nu_{jR}$ with $j = 1,2,3$.
+Finally, to break $ U(1)_{X}$, a second scalar $\eta$ is required.
 The anomaly free charge assignments of all particles are given in Table~\ref{Tab.: Solution A particle content}.
-We emphasize that the SM Higgs is charged under $U(1)_{B-L}$ in this scenario and the usual Higgs Yukawa couplings of the SM are forbidden.
+We emphasize that the SM Higgs is charged under $U(1)_{X}$ in this scenario and the usual Higgs Yukawa couplings of the SM are forbidden.
+Note also that one could identify the new abelian gauge group $U(1)_{X}$ with $B-L$ charge.